scottwillmoore/elm-tic-tac-toe/readme.md

 ## Features

-❌ ️ Create a build script to deploy to the `dist` directory.
+❌ ️Create a build script to deploy to the `dist` directory.

-❌ ️ Create a deploy script to deploy to the `gh-pages` branch.
+❌ ️Create a deploy script to deploy to the `gh-pages` branch.

 ❌ Display the Tic-Tac-Toe board.